I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 We always have this cute marble Xs & 0s game out on the coffee table.
-It just looks pretty and we stop for lightning fast games every time we sit down.
-I’m sad/happy to say that my nine year old almost always wins.
+It just looks pretty and we stop for lightning-fast games every time we sit down.
+I’m sad/happy to say that my nine-year-old almost always wins.

 There are lights in the ceiling, but we added a lamp as well.
 It’s nice to turn on the softer light for ambiance when the overhead lights aren’t needed.
 The LAUTERS floor lamp from Ikea was inexpensive and adds a pretty warm glow.

 The last part of the basement family room that we finished was the homework nook.
 It’s so nice to have a dedicated workspace for the kids, especially because as I write this the threat of another lockdown and a return to online learning is looming (#2020).
-You can details on the homework in How to Build a DIY Homework Nook.

 When you are designing a multifunctional space like this one, having functional zones is key.
-Having dedicated spaces for watching movies, playing board games, practising music, working out or doing homework has made this room so useful!
+Having dedicated spaces for watching movies, playing board games, practicing music, working out or doing homework has made this room so useful!